 If you are seeking relief under the Cancellation of Removal process based on new facts or evidence, you must include your complete application for cancellation of removal with your motion to reopen.
-In addition, motions to reopen on new facts or evidence do not stay your deportation order!
-You must request that the court or immigration officials stay your deportation (put it on hold) while the court considers your motion.
+In addition, motions to reopen on new facts or evidence do not stay (put a hold on) your deportation order.
+You must request that the court or immigration officials stay your deportation while the immigration court considers your motion.

-After you receive a deportation order, you may learn that conditions in your home country have changed since you came to the United States.
+After you receive a deportation order, you might learn that conditions in your home country have changed since you came to the United States.
 You might genuinely fear for your life and freedom if you have to return to your country.
 You can file a motion to reopen your case based on this new information if you wish to apply for asylum or withholding of removal out of fear of returning to your country of origin.

 Many of the requirements for a motion to reopen based on new facts or evidence also apply here.
-Your motion to reopen must be based on facts or evidence that is material, was not previously available at your original proceedings, and was evidence that could not earlier be discovered or presented.
+Your motion to reopen must be based on facts or evidence that is material, was not previously available at your original proceedings, and could not earlier be discovered or presented.

-You may feel that the immigration judge in your case came to an incorrect decision based on a misinterpretation of the immigration laws or on new developments in the law.
+You might feel that the immigration judge in your case came to an incorrect decision based on a misinterpretation of the immigration laws or on new developments in the law.
 In this situation, you can file a Motion to Reconsider with the immigration court.
-Immigration regulations provide a 30-day deadline from the date of your deportation order in which you can file a motion to reconsider.
+Immigration regulations provide a 30-day deadline from the date of your deportation order in which to file a motion to reconsider.
 This motion must detail why the immigration judge in your case applied the law incorrectly and came to incorrect conclusions on the facts and evidence in your case.

-There are certain situations where a motion to reconsider may be better (or worse) than a motion to reopen or than filing an appeal directly to the Board of Immigration Appeals.
+There are certain situations where a motion to reconsider might be better (or worse) than a motion to reopen or than filing an appeal directly to the Board of Immigration Appeals.
 Contact an immigration attorney if you have questions on motions to reconsider.

-The Board of Immigration Appeals, or BIA, acts as the reviewing court for all lower immigration court decisions.
-If you feel that the immigration judge in your case came to an incorrect decision due to a misinterpretation or misapplication of the law or because of incorrect conclusions about the facts and evidence, you can appeal the judge's decision to the BIA.
+The Board of Immigration Appeals, or B.I.A., acts as the reviewing court for all lower immigration court decisions.
+If you feel that the immigration judge in your case came to an incorrect decision due to a misinterpretation or misapplication of the law or because of incorrect conclusions about the facts and evidence, you can appeal the judge's decision to the B.I.A.
 You will have 30 days from the date of the immigration judge's deportation order in which you can file an appeal with the BIA.

 If you have appealed directly from the immigration judge's decision in your case, your deportation will be put on hold automatically, so long as you have filed your appeal within the 30-day deadline.
-However, if you are appealing a judge's decision on your earlier motion to reopen or motion to reconsider, you must also ask for a stay of your deportation from either the judge or the BIA while your appeal is considered.
+However, if you are appealing a judge's decision on your earlier motion to reopen or motion to reconsider, you must also ask for a stay of your deportation from either the judge or the B.I.A. while your appeal is considered.

-If the BIA does not rule in your favor, you can seek a further appeal with the federal circuit court of appeals for your U.S. area and, ultimately, the U.S. Supreme Court.
+If the B.I.A. does not rule in your favor, you can seek a further appeal with the federal circuit court of appeals for your U.S. area and, ultimately, the U.S. Supreme Court.
 Keep in mind that both the federal circuit courts and the Supreme Court can decline to hear your appeal, and that pursuing such appeals be expensive.

-Deportation Orders are not necessarily final or unchallengeable.
+Deportation orders are not necessarily final or unchallengeable.
 If you have a deportation case, contact an immigration attorney who can help you navigate these possibilities.